onna/guillotina_oauth/README.rst

 ================

-WARNING: development of this package has ceased...
+WARNING: this package requires a working plone.oauth server...

 Features